adnaniazi/capfinder/docs/training.md

 - `batch_size`: Batch size for training.
 Adjust based on GPU memory.
 - `target_length`: Target length for input sequences.
 - `dtype`: Data type for model parameters.
 Options: "float16", "float32", "float64".
+- `train_test_fraction`: Fraction of data to use for training vs. testing.
+Testing set is the holdout set.
-- `train_fraction`: Fraction of data to use for training vs. validation.
+- `train_val_fraction`: Fraction of training data to use for training vs. validation.
 - `output_dir`: Directory to save output files.

 ### Learning Rate Scheduler Parameters